 Each program must either (a) adhere to the university guidelines for thesis formatting, as described in the HSU thesis and project format requirements, or (b) develop and post its guidelines for the project or thesis, including documentation style, limits on length, and other standard elements of document formatting.

 See Thesis / Project Help for templates, examples and other resources.

 Theses and projects are typed in Times New Roman using 12-point characters.
-You may reduce the font size within tables or figures to fit within margins.
-However, keep the font consistent throughout your document.
+You may reduce the font size to no less than 10-point within tables or figures to fit within margins.
+However, keep the font style consistent throughout your document.